presented by Jenny L. Clark, OTR/L

 Jenny L. Clark, OTR/L

-Jenny L. Clark, OTR/L, has helped children over the past 25 years as a licensed pediatric occupational therapist working as a speaker, consultant, private practitioner at her own clinic (Jenny’s Kids, Inc.), school-based occupational therapist, independent contractor for early intervention services, author, and inventor.
-Her Sensory Processing Disorder Kit: Simulations and Solutions for Parents, Teachers,…Read full bio
+Jenny L. Clark, OTR/L, has helped children for the past 30 years as a licensed pediatric occupational therapist, working as a speaker, school-based occupational therapist, consultant, private practitioner at her own clinic (Jenny's Kids, Inc.), independent contractor for early intervention services, author, and inventor.
+Jenny currently works as an OT supervisor in school-based teletherapy practice.…Read full bio

 1. Identifying Occupational Wellness Needs in the Pediatric Population Through Evidence-Based Practices